 There are two key variables in this scenario: the tracking number and status.
 The tracking number is necessary as input on the web form, and the status is the data to capture.
-Robotic process variables allow you to share this information with other parts of your application.
+Robotic process variables allow you to share this information between Appian and Appian RPA.

 In this example, a business uses a generic email inbox to receive shipment notifications.
 A process model receives these emails and parses the information within it, specifically finding the tracking number for a given shipment.
 The shipment information is saved in a CDT called “Incoming_inventory”.

-The “Check shipment status” robotic process automatically checks the USPS website to see the latest shipment status.
+In Appian RPA, there’s a “Check shipment status” robotic process, which will automatically check the USPS website to see the latest shipment status.
 In the robotic process configuration, a robotic process variable is mapped to the “Incoming_inventory” CDT.
 In the workflow, there are actions to launch the USPS website, use the tracking number as form input, and find and capture shipment's tracking status from the results page.